 - 10GB of drive space

-Note: visit the Selecting the Correct ISO wiki page for more information on which version of Bodhi is best for you (examples given are using the
+NOTE: See Selecting the Correct ISO wiki page for more information on which version of Bodhi best suits your hardware

 2) Click the Download link.
 (If you are familiar with using Torrents, you may select the Torrent Download link for a faster download and less stress on the Bodhi servers)